chungdz/mlsimple/README.md

 The meaning of each argument can be found in python code or use *-h*

 # Training and testing

-To train the model without UGE embeddings two codes can be run:
+## To train the model without UGE embeddings
+Two codes can be run:

 ```shell
 python train.py --dpath=/data/yunfanhu/samples_20 \